Hands-on guide to writing and running shell scripts (bash). You can try everything in WSL/VirtualBox.

 status: 0

-success; check with $?
+success; check with $?.

 ·

-Traps clean up temp files; use mktemp
+Traps clean up temp files; use mktemp.

 ·

-Debug with bash -x
+Debug with bash -x, lint with shellcheck.

 · Cron needs absolute paths and a minimal environment.